Kaskirbayeva/Hospital-Los-Scenario-Dashboard/README.md

 This repository therefore includes only:

-* representative or synthetic datasets for demonstration purposes;
+* synthetic datasets for demonstration purposes;
-* trained model objects (where permitted); and
 * the complete source code for the dashboard.

----

 ## Disclaimer

 This dashboard is intended as a research demonstration and proof of concept.
 It is not a certified clinical decision-support system and should not be used as the sole basis for clinical or operational decisions.

----

 ## Citation

-If you use this software in your research, please cite the accompanying publication:

-*Kaskirbayeva D., et al. Machine Learning-Based Length of Stay Prediction to Support Hospital Resource Allocation: A Nationally Representative Study from Kazakhstan.
-(Publication details to be updated.)*

----
+TBU

 ## License

 This project is released under the MIT License.
 See the `LICENSE` file for details.

----

 ## Contact

-**Daliya Kaskirbayeva**

-International School of Economics

-Maqsut Narikbayev University
+Dr Daliya Kaskirbayeva

 Astana, Kazakhstan